-A PGWP is an open work permit that allows international students to work with any employer and in any location in Canada.
+A PGWP is an open work permit that allows international students to work with any employer in any location in Canada.

-Gaining Canadian work experience makes international students eligible to apply for over 80 different permanent residence immigration pathways including Canadian Experience Class (CEC), Provincial Nominee Program (PNP), etc.
+Gaining Canadian work experience makes international students eligible to apply for over 80 different permanent residence immigration pathways including the Canadian Experience Class (CEC), Provincial Nominee Program (PNP), etc.

 Due to the lockdowns caused by the Covid-19 pandemic, many international students had to face cuts in their working hours or lose their jobs.